strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-alpha.13.1-to-alpha.14.md

 <br>

-## Reset your content manager settings
+## Reset your Content Manager settings

-We added a new section in the content manager configurations.
+We added a new section in the Content Manager configurations.
 You are now able to customize the inputs displayed in the contribution view.

 The stored data format has been changed.
 That is why you **will have** to **delete** in the `core_store` collection/table the entry with the `key` `plugin_content-manager_schema`.